-The Course Analytics Report is meant to provide a portrait of the aggregate activity of all students throughout an entire course.
+The Course Analytics Report provides a portrait of the aggregate activity of all students throughout an entire course.
 Activity from all the individual reviews completed to date is combined in this report.
 When a course is first created, the report contains no data because there’s no activity on which to report; as instructors lead students through rounds of the write-review-revise cycles, the report expands.

 Course Analytics provides a course-level view of student performance, focused on averages to determine trends; its companion, the Student Analytics Report, provides similar information but looks at the performances of an individual over the duration of the course to compare against class averages.

-Every Eli course has a unique analytics report compiled from the data generated by students during the review process.
+Once a course has two reviews, an analytics report is available.
 The course-level analytics report can be accessed by clicking the “Analytics” link in the primary navigation bar under the title for any given course.

 Each report contains five sub-sections with unique displays of student engagement data.
 Each section can be accessed via the report navigation bar.